 Requirement: sturdy mountain boots with a good grip, backpack with water and a snack.

-Holidays on Crete: Apartment rental and accommodation on Crete.
-This is the right address for family apartments and holiday homes, excursions and cheap flights to Crete.
-There is a detailed overview of the latest holiday news from Crete including many pictures also about walking on Crete.
-Crete is the most southern holiday island of Europe.
+Holiday information Crete Zorbas Island: Apartment rentals and accommodation on Crete for most of the year.
+The right place for family apartments and holiday homes, all your excursions and cheap flights to Crete.
+A comprehensive overview of the latest holiday news from Crete, including lots of photos.
+Crete is the southernmost holiday island in Europe.